Americans in Paris

 Note: The cost of museum entrances is not included in the program fee, but is part of the estimated expenses in the incidentals category.
 Students should plan to budget $160 for entrance fees for required activities.
-Students will purchase metro passes on their own in Paris and should budget about $120 for metro passes.
 For more on program costs, see the Fees page.

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.

 This program is taught in English and you will receive a quick review of "Survival French" on site.
 However, you may want to brush up on your language skills - or start to learn before you travel to Paris.
-Lonely Planet says, “Paris has a timeless familiarity for first-time and frequent visitors, with instantly recognizable architectural icons, along with exquisite cuisine, chic boutiques and priceless artistic treasures.”
+Lonely Planet says, “Paris' monument-lined boulevards, museums, classical bistros and boutiques are enhanced by a new wave of multimedia galleries, creative wine bars, design shops and tech start-ups.”

 Currency: Euro (EUR)